Does God require Sabbath-keeping of Christians?Question: "Does God require Sabbath-keeping of Christians?"

 In the early chapters of the book of Acts, the first Christians were predominantly Jews.
 When Gentiles began to receive the gift of salvation through Jesus Christ, the Jewish Christians had a dilemma.
 What aspects of the Mosaic Law and Jewish tradition should Gentile Christians be instructed to obey?
 The apostles met and discussed the issue in the Jerusalem council (Acts 15).
 The decision was, “It is my judgment, therefore, that we should not make it difficult for the Gentiles who are turning to God.
 Instead we should write to them, telling them to abstain from food polluted by idols, from sexual immorality, from the meat of strangled animals and from blood” (Acts 15:19-20).
 Sabbath-keeping was not one of the commands the apostles felt was necessary to force on Gentile believers.
 It is inconceivable that the apostles would neglect to include Sabbath-keeping if it was God’s command for Christians to observe the Sabbath day.

 A common error in the Sabbath-keeping debate is the concept that the Sabbath was the day of worship.
 Groups such as the Seventh Day Adventists hold that God requires the church service to be held on Saturday, the Sabbath day.
 That is not what the Sabbath command was.
 The Sabbath command was to do no work on the Sabbath day (Exodus 20:8-11).
-Nowhere in Scripture is the Sabbath day commanded to be the day of worship.
 Yes, Jews in Old Testament, New Testament, and modern times use Saturday as the day of worship, but that is not the essence of the Sabbath command.
 In the book of Acts, whenever a meeting is said to be on the Sabbath, it is a meeting of Jews and/or Gentile converts to Judaism, not Christians.

 When did the early Christians meet?
 Acts 2:46-47 gives us the answer, “Every day they continued to meet together in the temple courts.
 They broke bread in their homes and ate together with glad and sincere hearts, praising God and enjoying the favor of all the people.
 And the Lord added to their number daily those who were being saved.”
 If there was a day that Christians met regularly, it was the first day of the week (our Sunday), not the Sabbath day (our Saturday) (Acts 20:7; 1 Corinthians 16:2).
 In honor of Christ’s resurrection on Sunday, the early Christians observed Sunday not as the “Christian Sabbath” but as a day to especially worship Jesus Christ.